 Now that the ICAI Final Exams are very close it is important to be on top of the game.
 CA Exam Series has the best CA Final Test Series for you.
-The ICAI Mock Test May 2022 Series 1 is on our website CA Exams you can join now and chase the excellence that you have been waiting and jump on the final pedestal.
-However, this article is for those who want to understand Standards of Auditing in a very simple language and score maximum points.
+The ICAI Mock Test May 2022 Series 1 is on our website CA Exams you can join now and chase the excellence that you have been waiting for and jump on the final pedestal.
+However, this article is for those who want to understand the Standards of Auditing in very simple language and score maximum points.

-Key aspects of the Standards on Auditing
+Key Aspects of the Standards on Auditing

 Some of the underlying principles of the Standards on auditing are elaborated below:

 The standards of auditing issued by the ICAI require the auditor to perform a ‘Risk Based Audit’.
 In a risk-based audit, the auditor seeks to obtain a reasonable assurance that no material misstatements whether caused by fraud or errors exist in the financial statements.
-The Standards on Auditing requires the auditor to consider the following rebuttable presumed risks of material misstatement: (a) That there are risks of fraud in revenue recognition (b) Risks related to management override of controls.
+The Standards on Auditing require the auditor to consider the following rebuttable presumed risks of material misstatement: (a) That there are risks of fraud in revenue recognition (b) Risks related to management override of controls.

 SA 200 “Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Standards on Auditing” defines Professional Skepticism as “An attitude that includes a questioning mind, being alert to conditions which may indicate possible misstatement due to error or fraud, and a critical assessment of audit evidence”.
-In addition to SA 200, at least 10 other standards such as SA 240, SA 300, etc. emphasize on the need for maintaining professional skepticism while conducting the audit.
+In addition to SA 200, at least 10 other standards such as SA 240, SA 300, etc. emphasize the need for maintaining professional skepticism while conducting the audit.

 The standards on auditing refer to the concept of materiality.
 Information is considered material if its omission or misstatement has the potential to influence the economic decisions of users taken on the basis of the financial statements.
 Materiality is relative to the size and particular circumstances of individual companies.
 Determining materiality involves the exercise of professional judgment by the auditor.